bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-03-developing.md

 2. [Developer Portal Account](https://devtools.bigcommerce.com/) (required to register apps)
 3. [BigCommerce partnership](https://www.bigcommerce.com/partners/) (required to publish apps to marketplace)

-## Beginning with hello world
+## Beginning quickly
-The fastest way to begin app development is by starting with one of our Hello World apps.
-Create and install an app in minutes with our [Hello World Express example on CodeSandbox](https://developer.bigcommerce.com/api-docs/apps/quick-start), or clone the starter for your preferred stack:
+The fastest way to begin app development is by starting with one of our sample apps.
+You can follow our [Building Apps Quick Start Tutorial](https://developer.bigcommerce.com/api-docs/apps/quick-start), or clone the GitHub repo for your preferred stack:

 * [Node / React / Next.js](https://github.com/bigcommerce/sample-app-nodejs/)
 * [PHP / Silex](https://github.com/bigcommerce/hello-world-app-php-silex) (github)